Govt renegotiating power deals with IPPs to cut costs: minister Leghari

 Four anonymous sources in the power sector told Reuters that changes to contracts demanded included slashing guaranteed returns, capping dollar rates and moving away from paying for unused power.

-On Saturday, local media outlet Business Recorder said in a report citing sources that 24 conditions have been proposed for the transition of capacity based model to take-and-pay model.
+On Saturday, local media outlet Business Recorder said in a report citing sources that 24 conditions have been proposed for the transition from a capacity-based model to a take-and-pay model.

 However, Leghari told Reuters that no new draft agreements or specific demands had been officially sent to power companies and said the government would not force them to sign new watered-down contracts.